Decoding Uber Technologies's Options Activity: What's the Big Picture?

 Expected Price Movements

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $55.0 to $80.0 for Uber Technologies over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $45.0 to $100.0 for Uber Technologies over the recent three months.

 Biggest Options Spotted: